aboutbits/react-toolbox/readme.md

 ```

 The context provider takes two props:
-- `highAccuracy`: define if the location should be fetched with high accuracy.
+- `highAccuracy`: defines if the location should be fetched with high accuracy.
 Read more on the [Geolocation API doc](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
 - `delay`: the delay in milliseconds between each fetch

 ```tsx